lskatz/Kalamari/paper/paper.md

 ### accessions

 The genomes in Kalamari are not housed in the repo itself.
-Instead, NCBI accessions are in a file describing chromosomes, and another for plasmids.
+Instead, NCBI accessions are in a tab-separated values (tsv) file describing chromosomes, and another tsv for plasmids.
-Each of these files follows a tab-separated values (tsv) custom format.
 The tsv files have a header line with the following columns: `scientificName` (genus and species), `nuccoreAcc` (GenBank accession), `taxid` (NCBI or Kalamari Taxonomy ID), and `parent` (the parent taxonomy ID).
 Most genomes in the database are bacterial pathogens or related organisms.
 All chromosomes and plasmids must be complete, i.e., no contig breaks, and they come from trusted sources, e.g., FDA-ARGOS [@sichtig2019fda] or the NCTC 3000 collection [@dicks2023nctc3000], or our own subject matter experts at CDC vouch for them.

-However, there are some pathogen exceptions such as SARS-CoV-2 and _Cryptosporidium_.
-Additionally, there are several host organisms.
-The animal hosts include chicken, human, and squid.
+However, there are some viral pathogen exceptions such as SARS-CoV-2, protist exceptions such as _Cryptosporidium_, and several host organisms.
+The animal hosts include but are not limited to chicken, human, and squid.
 The plant hosts include fava beans, tomato, and cabbage.
 Most hosts are very large in size and so only the mitochondrial genomes are included as markers.
 Also due to the magnitude of possible hosts for foodborne infections, only a relative select few are included to represent many other possibilities.
 For example, tomato chosen to represent the family of tomatoes, potatoes, eggplant, and tobacco;
 tuna was selected to represent a variety of fish species.

-We also obtained the list of plasmids from the MobSuite project [@robertsonMobsuite].
+We also obtained the list of plasmids from the Mob-Suite project [@robertsonMobsuite].
 We clustered them at 97% average nucleotide identity (ANI) [@lindsey2023rapid].
 For each cluster, the taxonomy identifier was raised to the lowest common tier of taxonomy.
-For example, if a cluster of plasmids were identified by both _Escherichia coli_ and _Salmonella enterica_, then all taxonomy identifiers for the plasmids were changed to their common family, Enterobacteriaceae.
+For example, if a cluster of plasmids were identified by both _Escherichia coli_ and _Salmonella enterica_, then taxonomy identifiers for all the plasmids in the cluster were changed to their common family, Enterobacteriaceae.
 As a result, any metagenomic signature from these plasmids is both specific enough to the target taxon and general enough to help avoid any misidentifications.